siddharthshah87/grid-services/volttron-ven/hardware_interfaces/README.md

 Power Factor         0.000           0.000
 ```

 **Note**: Small voltage and current readings are normal when only USB is connected.
+Current RMS values may show small variations between samples due to internal reference noise, which demonstrates the snapshot-based measurement system is working correctly.
 Real measurements appear when AC voltage and current inputs are properly connected.

 ### Validation Checklist